My biggest passion is riding motorbikes.

 I have been doing this for quiet a few years now and I have experienced a lot with my bikes.

-My current bike is a KTM 1290 Superduke R - the second one already.
+My current bike is a KTM 1290 Superduke R - the third one already.
 I have quite a bike history on my belt.
 See details below.

 I lived in the USA for two years.
 And I got around with the bike quite some miles.
 I have created a separate page for this chapter.